ONSdigital/dp-adot-collector/README.md

 These credentials are added to the [secrets](https://github.com/ONSdigital/dp-configs/tree/main/secrets) so that the collector is able to use that policy and write to xray.

 ### Secrets and manifests
 These are in the dp-configs repo.

+#### Secrets
 The secrets contain the AWS credentials for the adot-collector user for each environment.
 Before the secrets are added, you would need to allow the app access to the secrets, check that the vault policy contains the adot-collector - https://github.com/ONSdigital/dp-setup/blob/awsb/ansible/files/vault-policies/dp-adot-collector.hcl and the adot-collector is added to https://github.com/ONSdigital/dp-setup/blob/awsb/ansible/files/vault-policies/dp-deployer.hcl.

 To decrypt and encrypt the [secrets](https://github.com/ONSdigital/dp-configs/blob/main/secrets/sandbox/dp-adot-collector.json.asc)
 ```